Static vs Dynamic Websites: What’s the Differences

 It’s easy to build a simple static website that gives the basic details of your company, but if your business requires multiple pages that have to be updated regularly, it can quickly become cumbersome to edit the code for each page.
 Static websites are great when your business is starting out, but as your company grows, you might need to consider a dynamic website that can cater to your business and content expansion.

-For example: you may start a business as a small-time shoemaker and your website could function as a way to advertise your services to potential clients.
+For example: you may start a business as a small-time furniture maker and your website could function as a way to advertise your services to potential clients.
 A static website would work wonderfully for this purpose, and you can even have your web design team upload a welcome video for your landing page.

 One of the biggest concerns when developing a business website is how long it takes.
 Static websites are easier and much cheaper to build, especially when your web agency has all the content they need from you.
 Dynamic websites may take much longer, mostly because they need to be constantly tested to make sure that every page responds as intended to different users.